irmen/Pyro4/docs/source/install.rst

 Compatibility
 -------------
 Pyro is written in 100% Python.
 It works on any recent operating system where a suitable supported Python implementation is available
-(2.7, or 3.4 and newer).
-It also works with Pypy (2 and 3) and IronPython.
+(2.7, or 3.5 and newer).
+It also works with Pypy (2 and 3).
+Maybe it also works with other Python implementations, but those are not tested.
-It will probably not work with Jython 2.7 at this time of writing.
-If you need this, try Pyro version 4.34 or older instead.
 (if you only need to write *client* code in Jython/Java, consider using :doc:`pyrolite` instead!)